 - Beat together butter and shortening until smooth.

-- Beat in the marshmallow cream and vanilla.
+- Beat in the marshmallow cream.

 - Stir in food coloring, if desired.